 - Importantly, it would help if you visited your GP or A&E to have any injuries assessed and treated.

-Evidence, particularly medical evidence, is important to help you win your claim.
+Evidence, particularly medical evidence, is important to help you win your slipped in a supermarket claim.
 Without it, even if you suffer serious injuries, a claim might be unsuccessful.

 Also, you’ll need to ensure that the claim is made within the personal injury claims time limit.
 Generally, this is 3-years from the date of your accident.
 If you don’t find out about your injuries until a later date, then the 3-years can start from the date your injuries are diagnosed.